 Writing needs to focus on the concrete, not the vague or abstract.
 Instead of saying, "I feel' or "I believe", just tell it like it is.

-Use action words like:
+Use action words such as:

 Using the active voice in writing makes the text concise, understandable, and strong.